Please read the Program Overview below.

 4. Once an arrangement is made with a host farm, applicants should contact the OEFFA office to confirm placement.

 Terms of internship agreements are to be negotiated solely between the host farm and apprentice.
 OEFFA cannot be involved in negotiating terms of, mediating, or enforcing intern and host agreements.
-We highly recommend that participating parties read the Advice for Host Farmers and Advice for Apprentices sections of this site before filling out their applications and again before an on-site interview.
+We highly recommend that participating parties read the Advice for Host Farmers and Advice for Job Seekers sections of this site before filling out their applications and again before an on-site interview.

 5. To applicants: if you change your mind, take a position elsewhere, or otherwise become unavailable, please contact the OEFFA office and ask that your application be removed.
 Host farmers should also let us know when their positions are filled for the season so that their application can be removed from the site.

 6. Applications of farmers and apprentices should be posted between January 1 and July 1, and the earlier the better.
 Most farm job opportunities start in spring or early summer and go for 8 weeks to several months.
 Placement opportunities may be limited after June, though applications received will be posted to the website.
 Farmer and Job Seeker Applicant Pages will normally be cleared in November or December of every year.